 There are perhaps no harsher critics of well most things in life, than theater teens.
 They’re snarky, often well read, and generous with their opinions.
-Mean Girls just opened in previews on Broadway, if you are unfamiliar with the movie, then you clearly don’t have a theater teen.
-It’s a cult classic, a good movie, but not worthy of its stature in my opinion (sorry kids).
+They loved the Broadway version of Mean Girls.
+The original Mean Girls movie starring Lindsay Lohan, Tina Fey and Amy Poehler is a cult classic, but not high art.
 Given that the musical was based on the movie, I had low expectations for any sort of theater greatness.
 I was wrong.
 The theater teens were right.
 They always are, as they so often tell me.

 If you are in New York, go see it.
 Bring your kids as long as they are over 13 or you are comfortable with them reading words like masturbation, etc. Maybe I’m just a prissy old WASP but I found it a little shocking in print, but as I said, I’m old.
 You can still get tickets, but many shows are sold out over the next few months.
 If you want to see it a certain night and it’s sold out, send me a note, I’ve got a guy.
 Kim-Marie@luxurytravelmom.com